nnkutc/broken-react-todo-application-context-api/README.md

 5. Fix an ability to delete a task.
 6. Fix an ability to count completed tasks.

-The working example can be found at https://github.com/andrewborisov/react-todo-application-context-api
+The working example can be found at

-## Available Scripts

-Use `npm start` to run project.